 - Step 1: Add the bacon grease to the skillet and add a medium heat.

-- Step 2: Mix all the dry ingredients together in a medium bowl.
+- Step 2: Mix all the dry ingredients together with a wire whisk in a medium bowl.

 - Step 3: Mix all the wet ingredients together in a large bowl.

-- Step 4: Add the dry ingredients to the wet ingredients, stir until just combined then add to the hot pan.
+- Step 4: Add the dry ingredients to the wet ingredients, stir until just combined then pour batter into the hot pan.
 Transfer to the preheated oven and cook for 20 minutes.

 Hint: make sure all the ingredients are at room temperature for the best results (buttermilk and eggs).

-- Spicy - if you like a spicy cornbread, slice some jalapenos and add to the cornbread batter before cooking.
+- Spicy - if you like an even spicier cornbread, slice some jalapenos and add to the cornbread batter before cooking or simply add some more hot sauce.

 - Apple Sauce - use apple sauce in place of the egg if you need to.
 A ¼ cup can be substituted for 1 egg.

-If you can tell by the title of this post (skillet cornbread recipe), you are definitely going to need a cast iron skillet to make this recipe.
+For this Cajun cornbread recipe you are going to need a cast iron skillet.
 I use a nice large 12" size.
 See the recipe card below for a link if needed.

 Cornbread can be stored at room temperature for up to 4 days, in an airtight container.